Jus ad bellum

-Jus ad bellum (/ju:s/ YOOS or /dʒʌs/), literally "right to war" in Latin, refers to "the conditions under which States may resort to war or to the use of armed force in general".
+Jus ad bellum (/ju:s/ YOOS or /dʒʌs/, /la/), literally "right to war" in Latin, refers to "the conditions under which States may resort to war or to the use of armed force in general".
+In other words, it means the law governing the right to use force.
 Jus ad bellum is one pillar of just war theory.
 Just war theory states that war should only be condoned under 'just' conditions.
 Jus ad bellum simply limits the causes for which war can be considered justifiable.
 The other parts of just war theory include jus in bello (just actions in war) and jus post bellum (justice after war).

 Historical background

-The history of jus ad bellum dates back to early religious and philosophical ideas.
-There are references to the idea of morally fought wars dating back to ancient civilizations.
-Thousands of years later, these ideas still stand in today's society.

-Early foundations
+The history of jus ad bellum is rooted in ancient religious thought and philosophical tradition, with concepts resembling the modern criteria for justified warfare appearing across a range of early civilisations.
+These foundational ideas evolved over centuries to form the basis of the contemporary legal framework governing the resort to war.

+Ancient history

 Many of the ancient civilizations have shown some degree of understanding of just war.
 One example can be found in Ancient Egypt.
 Early Egyptians viewed themselves as the cosmological center of civility.
 Therefore they put their faith in the gods alongside the pharaoh to have just reasons to engage in war.
 These include self defense, defense of their allies and against evil powers.
-Beyond the Egyptians, there have also been tracings of these core just war and jus ad bellum elements in Ancient Mesopotamia, Anatolia, the Levant and Hatti.
+Beyond the Egyptians, there have also been tracings of these core just war and jus ad bellum elements in Ancient Mesopotamia, Anatolia, and the Levant.

 Christian just war

 Many philosophers in the early centuries have dabbled in defining what is ethically and morally acceptable in war.
-However, St. Augustine is considered to be the father of just war theory.
-St. Augustine was a Roman Catholic who constructs the idea from a Christian perspective.
-He is the credited founder of the term jus ad bellum itself.
-Later came philosopher St. Thomas Aquinas with his Summa Theologiae.
+St. Augustine is considered to be the father of just war theory.
+St. Augustine was a Nicene Christian who constructed an early framework for just war from a Christian perspective.
+Augustine is widely regarded as a foundational figure in the development of just war theory, articulating criteria such as just cause, right intention, and legitimate authority.

+St. Thomas Aquinas later contributed significantly to just war theory with his Summa Theologiae.
 Aquinas lists criteria from the Christian perspective that were intended to protect civilians and guarantee that wars were not just fought for the interest of private parties.